2008 Cabernet Sauvignon

 Following the Bordeaux tradition of extended maceration, the wine stayed on the skins for another two weeks to soften the young tannins.
 We then moved the Cabernet into our caves where it was aged in French (80%) and American (20%) oak barrels.
 During its first Winter, the wine underwent malolactic fermentation which lowered its acidity and added richness.
 In its second year, this Cabernet was aged in both oak barrels and tanks.
 After many blending trials, we added 3% Petit Verdot and 1% Malbec to this Cabernet to increase the wine’s depth and richness.
 We bottled it in August 2010.

-At our Annual Vertical Tasting in January 2017, we tasted the 2008 and here are our notes: Blueberries, raspberries, briars, milk chocolate and picholine olive aromas.
-Lively, bright on the palate.
-India ink, vanilla toastiness and black pepper enhance the bouquet.
+At our Annual Vertical Tasting in January 2018, we tasted the 2008 and here are our notes: Opens with aromas of blueberries, raspberries, briars and milk chocolate.
+Lively on the palate.
+Cigar box, nutmeg, sweet vanilla and black pepper flavors enhance the bouquet.